Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: Statistically meaningful approximation

-We omit the architecture from the subscript when it is clear from context.
-This quantity is a data-dependent notion of margin which measures the stability of the model around an input $\inp$ in parameter space.
-As is the case for the standard output margin, a larger all-layer margin, or better stability, implies better generalization.
+We omit $\mf$ from the subscript of $\marg$ when it is clear from context.
+This quantity measures the stability of the model around an input $\inp$ in parameter space.
+As is the case for the standard output margin, a larger all-layer margin, or better stability, tends to imply better generalization.

 We modified the definition in~\citep{wei2019improved} to consider perturbations $\delta$ in parameter space, whereas~\citet{wei2019improved} consider perturbations to the hidden layers.
 The parameter-space formulation is simpler and subsumes the results in~\citep{wei2019improved}.
-This formulation can also account for weight sharing in the architecture, which is important for our Turing machine results, whereas the previous formulation could not.
+Our formulation also accounts for weight sharing, which is important for our Turing machine results, whereas the formulation of~\citep{wei2019improved} could not.

-A key property of the all-layer margin is that it is strictly positive if and only if $\mf(\inp, \param)$ predicts the correct label.
+A key and immediate property of the all-layer margin is that it is strictly positive if and only if $\mf(\inp, \param)$ predicts the correct label.
 We can leverage this property to construct a surrogate loss.
-For some parameter $\thresh$ intended to lower bound the all-layer margins, we define the loss $\bell_{\thresh}$ as follows:
+For some parameter $\thresh$ intended to lowerbound the all-layer margins, we define the loss $\bell_{\thresh}$ as follows:

 Note that $\bell_{\thresh}$ composes the classical ramp loss, which is used to prove margin-based generalization complexity bounds, with the value of the all-layer margin.
 By our construction, it immediately follows that $\bell_{\thresh}(\param, \inp, \apprf(\inp)) \ge \ellzo(\mf(\inp, \param), \apprf(\inp))$, as is required of a surrogate loss.